Houseplants and Allergies: Best Choices

 • Medicines

-This overreactive response by the immune system often triggers irritating symptoms such as a runny nose, sneezing, itching, swelling, or a rash.
-It might also cause asthma.
-While some symptoms are minor and more irritating than dangerous, a severe reaction might cause anaphylaxis, which is life-threatening.
+This exaggerated immune reaction frequently results in bothersome symptoms such as a runny nose, sneezing, itching, swelling, or a rash.
+In some cases, it may even contribute to the development of asthma.
+While many symptoms are minor and more irritating than dangerous, severe reactions can lead to anaphylaxis, a potentially life-threatening condition.

 • Irritated, red, itchy, watery eyes